 Continuous deployment is a special case of continuous delivery.
 Continuous deployment is the process where every change in the source code is automatically deployed to the production unit.
-The developer reviews a pull request from a teammate and merges it to the master branch.
-Continuous deployment process is automated to the staging environment.
+The developer reviews a pull request from a teammate and merges it with the master branch.
+The continuous deployment process is automated in the staging environment.
 It helps in keeping the deployment- to production process manual with just a click.
 This helps in tracking who deployed which code and when they did it.
 This practice can be adopted when the enterprise plans to use the user as the actual tester.
 Continuous deployment results in faster releases.

 The systems must have minimized mean time to detect and isolate errors and alerts in the code.
 Systems with usable dashboards can be implemented so that the team members can be trained to use them.

-Application monitoring is crucial for DevOps as it enhances the application execution irrespective of it being sent on the cloud or local data center.
+Application monitoring is crucial for DevOps as it enhances the application execution irrespective of whether it is being sent to the cloud or local data centre.
 Application management measures performance, availability and user experience.
 This practice encourages presentation checks of the application by proactive observation.
 This is a tedious process due to the emergence of hybrid clouds and native cloud environments, owing to their dynamic nature.
-It requires high level on-call availability and monitoring.
+It requires high-level on-call availability and monitoring.